Help improve the Kindle reading ecosystem.

 JBPM Workflow in Alfresco Share 3.4a community release

 Dick Weisinger over at FormTek posted a great article on adding new workflows to the Share 3.4 using the newly updated form service.
-I’m currently developing similar functionality for 3.4b and found the same results - jbmp workflows just seems to work in the share interface.
+I’m currently developing similar functionality for 3.4b and found the same results - jbpm workflows just seems to work in the share interface.
 Article

 October 26, 2010 · 1 min · Dan